 Any person who seeks to complain about the operation of a farm may, notwithstanding pursuing any other available remedy, file a grievance with the Select Board, the Zoning Enforcement Officer, or the Board of Health, depending upon the nature of the grievance.
 The filing of the grievance does not suspend the time within which to pursue any other available remedies that the aggrieved may have.
-The Zoning Enforcement Officer or Select Board may forward a copy of the grievance to the Agricultural Commission or its agent, which shall review and facilitate the resolution of the grievance, and report its recommendations to the referring Town authority within an agreed upon time frame.
-The Board of Health, except in cases of imminent danger or public health risk, may forward a copy of the grievance, and report its agent, which shall review and facilitate the resolution or its agent, which shall review and facilitate the resolution or its agent, which shall review and facilitate the transmission or its agent, which shall review and facilitate the resolution or its agent, which shall review and facilitate the resolution or its agent, which shall review and facilitate the resolution or its agent, which shall review and facilitate the resolution of the grievance to the Agricultural Commission or its agent, which shall review and facilitate the resolution of the grievance, and report its recommendations to the Board of Health within an agreed upon time frame.
+The Zoning Enforcement Officer or Select Board may forward a copy of the grievance to the Agricultural Commission or its agent, which shall review and facilitate the resolution of the grievance and report its recommendations to the referring Town authority within an agreed upon time frame.
+The Board of Health, except in cases of imminent danger or public health risk, may forward a copy of the grievance to the Agricultural Commission or its agent, which shall review and facilitate the resolution of the grievance, and report its recommendations to the Board of Health within an agreed upon time frame.